 Only two additional parking spaces are shown on the PPS for visitors.
 In the past, the Planning Board has required up to 10 percent more parking than currently required by the Zoning Ordinance, in a compact townhouse development like this one.
 It is recommended that additional parking spaces for guests be provided, to the extent practical, which may result in the loss of some lots.
-This issue will be further reviewed with a future SDP.
+If the PPS is approved, this issue will be further reviewed with a future SDP.